basilthebeagles/Handi/README.md

 This is an app that I programmed in Swift.
 Whilst the abstract logic of the app is clearly simple, creating a UI and integrating the app with the iOS ecosystem and APIs involved some moderate complexity.

-Overall, it had arund 730 downloads.
+Overall, it had around 730 downloads.
 Clearly, it suited customer needs.
 The app store page had a view:download ratio of approximately 50%.

 Screenshots: https://imgur.com/a/8lL5U8M